hellstorm-software/Kult-Rising/readme.md

     - fixed the issue that caused the drones to break
     - hooked drone system into survival inventory system
     - began creating a save system for the drones
+    - fixed an issue causing drone UI to stay on screen after leaving drone view

 ----------------------------------------------------------